Best 7 Kaspersky Alternatives For Endpoint Security (2026)

 Bitdefender GravityZone Small Business Security Logo

-We found the automation here stands out.
-The platform terminates malicious processes, isolates threats, and rolls back device changes without manual intervention.
+Bitdefender GravityZone Small Business Security provides endpoint protection designed specifically for SMBs, covering Windows, macOS, and Linux devices.
+We were impressed by the automated threat response, which terminates malicious processes, isolates threats, and rolls back device changes without manual intervention.
 That’s valuable when you don’t have a dedicated security team watching dashboards all day.

 Strengths

-• Per-endpoint pricing model keeps costs predictable for budget-conscious small businesses
+Per-endpoint pricing keeps costs predictable

 Cautions

-• Some users mention that default protection policies run aggressive and require tuning for most environments
+Default policies run aggressive and require tuning

 3.